lallalamin/lallalamin/README.md

 - 🔭 I’m currently working on: **Portfolio, Mobile App, Crochet Website**

-- 🌱 I’m currently learning: **Angular, Machine Learning, Tableau and AWS.**
+- 🌱 I’m currently learning: **Angular, Machine Learning, and AWS.**

 - 👨‍💻 All of my coding projects are available here!